WAY MORE THAN DYNAMIC AUDIO BENDING !

-The MODE D (300ms) can reach pseudo reverb and slap back effects or land into early vintage pitch shifter territory.
+The MODE D (300ms) can produce pseudo grainy reverb, slap back effects and early vintage pitch shifter pitch change.

-The feedback ability will provide some nasty sounding effects and the ELASTIC Bender can even self-oscillate!
+Feedback provides some nasty sound effects, ELASTIC Bender can even self-oscillate!

-The input and output circuitries are analog modeled so the ELASTIC Bender will nicely overdrive if pushed too far...
+Input and output circuits are analog modeled so ELASTIC Bender will nicely overdrive if pushed too far...

 Oh and yeah it looks like a BOSS pedal, mainly because I think this effect would suit nicely into their range and I am a Vintage BOSS pedal addict myself, I own 15 of these babies! :D

-There is also true stereo processing with the ability to slightly change the envelope time between left and right for a nice mono to stereo image or stereo separation.
+EL-2 uses true stereo processing with slightly changing envelope times between left and right for a nice mono to stereo send widening effect or stereo separation.

 ANALOG MODELED INPUT & OUTPUT TRANSISTOR OVERDRIVE

-If pushed to far the circuitry will nicely overdrive, this is noticeable also when you have a high amount of feedback or when the pedal reach self-oscillation.
+If pushed to far the circuitry will nicely overdrive, this is noticeable also with high amount of feedback or when the pedal reach self-oscillation.

-The bend can start lower and reach the actual pitch or start higher and reach the actual pitch.
+The bend can start lower before reaching the actual incoming pitch or the other way around.

-The envelope time will follow the SPEED setting and you can go from very short to very long audio bends.
-The incoming dry signal can be mixed with the effected one to produce chorus, flange, ring modulation or early pitch shifter effects.
+Envelope time follows the SPEED setting to go from very short to very long audio bends.
+The incoming dry signal can be mixed with the effected one to produce chorus, flange, ring modulation or early vintage pitch shifter effects.

-The pitch envelope can be triggered either by the detected audio peaks or by an internal LFO.
+The pitch envelope can be triggered either by the detected audio peaks, the internal LFO or MIDI notes.

 The internal LFO can also be re-triggered by an incoming peak if needed or can be free running.
-There is a third source available in the form of incoming MIDI notes.
-This is a nice way to have a precise control over the bend triggers or to make tempo synced rhythmic patterns.
+The third source available: incoming MIDI notes, is a nice way to get precise control over the bend triggers or to create precise tempo synced rhythmic patterns.

-The pitch envelope shape can also be adjusted between a log and an exponential curve, middle point being a linear response.
+The pitch envelope shape can also be adjusted from log to exponential curve, middle point being a linear response.

-The ELASTIC Bender circuitry provides the ability to feedback which can provide source for flanging or wild pitch shifted effects.
-If the feedback is set to max the pedal will start to self-oscillate, which means that even if there is no more audio coming into the pedal you can still produce an analog sound and modulate it somehow.
+ELASTIC Bender uses feedback paths to produce flanging or wild pitch shifted effects.
+If the feedback is set to max the pedal will start to self-oscillate, which means that even if there is no more audio coming into the effect you can still produce an analog sound and modulate it somehow.
 This will end as soon as you dial back the feedback amount.

 TRIGGER PEAK SENSITIVITY

-Depending on the audio input you will need to adjust the sensitivity to match the behavior you want, for example: only trigger when hit hard.
+You will need to adjust the sensitivity to match the behavior you want based on the incoming signal, for example: only triggers when hit hard.

-Basically you will add sensitivity for low level signals and reduce it for high levels.
+Basically you would add sensitivity for low level signals and reduce it for high levels.